Background Image Alternative Text:

 Garrison Sensory Evaluation Laboratory

-The Garrison Sensory Evaluation Laboratory facilitates research programs that M.S. and PhD students use to conduct different types of sensory tests to understand consumer acceptability and sensory descriptive attributes.
+The Garrison Sensory Evaluation Laboratory facilitates conduct sensory tests to understand consumer acceptability and sensory descriptive attributes.
 Examples of this research encompass the relationships between meat quality measurements and sensory quality, the relationships between the concentration of aroma compounds and product acceptability, and the relationships between instrumental texture measurements and product acceptability.

 Visit the Garrison Sensory Evaluation Laboratory web page